david-drew/OpenVINO-Samples/OpenVINO_Samples_Guide.md

     `grep human-pose list_topologies.yml |grep -vi int8|grep -vi fp16`

-**NOTE:** `list_topologies.yml` is a text (YAML) file with a list and details about every model available in the Intel Model Zoo.
-Models can also be manually downloaded at the github page.
+**Note:** `list_topologies.yml` is a text (YAML) file with a list and details about every model available in the Intel® Model Zoo.
+Models can also be manually downloaded from the github page.

 4. Download the model: